Geuthur/EVE-Alert-Opensource/README.md

 $${\\color{red}This \\ is \\ an \\ open-source \\ project \\ provided \\ without \\ any \\ guarantees. \\ Use \\ it \\ at \\ your \\ own \\ risk.}$$

 $${\\color{red}Please \\ ensure \\ that \\ you \\ comply \\ with \\ EVE \\ Online's \\ terms \\ of \\ use \\ and \\ policies. \\ The \\ use \\ of \\ bots \\ or \\ automation \\ may \\ violate \\ the \\ game's \\ terms \\ of \\ service.}$$

+## Contributing

+Contributions are welcome!
+If you would like to contribute to this project and optimize the code, follow these steps:

+1. Fork the repository by clicking on the "Fork" button at the top right corner of this page.
+1. Clone your forked repository to your local machine.
+1. Make the necessary changes and improvements to the code.
+1. Commit your changes and push them to your forked repository.
+1. Submit a pull request by clicking on the "New pull request" button on the original repository's page.

+Please ensure that your contributions adhere to the following guidelines:

+- Follow the existing code style and conventions.
+- Clearly describe the changes you have made in your pull request.
+- Test your changes thoroughly before submitting the pull request.

+By contributing to this project, you agree to release your contributions under the MIT License.